Home» Gadgets» Mobiles» OnePlus Nord 5 Pre-Bookings Opened in Nepal — Is OnePlus Back?

 Besides that, OnePlus has ditched the unibody metal design they resurrected last time in favour of the industry-standard glass sandwich.
 Unsurprising choice there, considering that metal interfered with the 5G network and resulted in the phone heating faster too.

-It appears the phone will be available in White, Grey, and Blue shades, and will have decent ingress and water protection with an IP65 rating.
+The phone is available in Marble Sands, Dry Ice, and Phantom Grey shades, and offers decent ingress and water protection with an IP65 rating.

 ALSO READ: Xiaomi 14T Price in Nepal (July 2025 Updated)